 Banned | 1hr 26min | Horror

 As a director, Lucio Fulci will always be synonymous with one word: gore.

 So convincing was he in the blood department he was once hauled into court on suspicion of animal cruelty due to some disturbingly convincing mutilation effects, while three of the 72 movies banned as ‘video nasties’ by the British Board of Film Classification belonged to him.

 In 1985, subsequent slasher The New York Ripper proved so offensive to the censoring board that every print in the country was taken to an airport and returned to Italy by order of BBFC secretary, James Ferman.
 For anyone reading these stories in the tabloids, Fulci was the devil incarnate.

-So the man had his share of enemies, people who regarded his films as nothing more than a platform for cynical acts of slaughter, but there is much more to Fulci’s work than gratuitous violence, and with censorship hysteria having served its political purpose, it is now okay to say as much without facing the prospect of jail time (how silly does that sound after all these years?).
+So the man had his share of enemies, people who regarded his films as nothing more than a platform for cynical acts of slaughter, but there is more to Fulci’s work than gratuitous violence, and with censorship hysteria now a distant nightmare, it is okay to say as much without facing the prospect of jail time (how silly does that sound after all these years?).